kvrushifa/wisher/README.md

+Apologies for the confusion.
+Here's the updated documentation:

 # Wisher

 Wisher is a PHP CLI application that uses OpenAI's API to generate and execute shell commands based on prompts.